 Selection of Qing Dynasty Jade Bowls

-A selection of two finely crafted Ancient Chinese Qing Dynasty jade bowls, featuring elegant, curved profiles.
+A selection of finely crafted Ancient Chinese Qing Dynasty jade bowls, featuring elegant, curved profiles.
 Each bowl stands on a short ring foot, from which the gently sloping walls gradually flare out into a wide opening with an everted rim.
-The stone is a beautiful partially translucent olive-green colour, allowing the light to pass through showcasing intricate moss-like patterns which have been naturally formed.
-INDIVIDUALLY PRICED.
+The stone presents with various shades, ranging from a beautiful light green to a striking dark olive-green, and have varying degrees of translucency, allowing the light to pass through showcasing intricate moss-like patterns which have been naturally formed.

 Date: Circa AD 1644-1912